Toward robust early-warning models: A horse race, ensembles and model uncertainty: The European crisis as a playground

 We conduct in this section two types of horse races: a cross-validated and a recursive.
 This provides a starting point for the ranking of early-warning methods and simultaneous use of multiple models.

 \paragraph{Cross-validated race}

 The first approach to ranking early-warning methods uses 10-fold cross-validation.
-Rather than optimizing free parameters, we aim at producing comparable models with all included methods, which can be assured due to the similar sampling of data and modeling specifications.
+Rather than optimizing free parameters, the cross-validation exercise aims at producing comparable models with all included methods, which can be assured due to the similar sampling of data and modeling specifications.
 For the above discussed methods, we use the optimal parameters as shown in Table \ref{tab:Optimal-parameters-obtained}.
 Methods with no free parameters are run through the 10-fold cross-validation without any further ado.
-The collected out-of-sample results for all 10 folds result in an objective simulated exercise of model performance on previously unseen data.
-Table \ref{tab:A-horse-race-} presents the results of the horse race for early-warning methods.
+Table \ref{tab:A-horse-race-} presents the out-of-sample results of the cross-validation horse race for the individual early-warning methods, sorted by descending Usefulness.
 At first, we can note that the simple approaches, such as signal extraction, LDA and logit analysis, are outperformed in terms of Usefulness by most machine learning techniques.
 At the other end, the methods with highest Usefulness are KNN and SVM.
 In terms of AUC, QDA, random forest, ANN, ELM and SVM yield good results.
+It is still worth noting that a standard cross-validated test does not account for potential excessive correlation across folds due to dependence in data, and hence the more flexible non-linear approaches are also more prone to exhibit a too good model fit.
+Yet, this can easily be controlled for with the recursive real-time analysis.

 \paragraph{Recursive race}